 French embroidered silk waistcoat fronts c.1780.
 Made from cream-colored corded silk fabric backed with linen, the lavishly embellished waistcoat fronts offer an opportunity for up close examination of an exemplary piece from the late Rococo period.
 The silk fabric is embroidered with a floral pattern of matching heavy silk floss.
 NEW LISTING

 French beaded cotton evening dress, c.1805.
 Here is the quintessential and revolutionary Neoclassical style: the Empire waist; wide, open neckline; and a small back train.
 The peerless Directoire dress is covered with opaque white Bohemian glass bugle beads.
 Speaking to us across two centuries, the endearing charm is just as fresh and irresistible as when worn to a first grand ball.
-NEW LISTING

 Silk gauze rectangular shawl, 1810-1820.
 The fresh lemon hue in the resplendent shawl is like the afterglow of the sun, still illumining the horizon with its beauty two centuries later.
 The summer weight shawl is sheer and delicate.
 The two black panels are bordered with pink ribbon weave; the pink panel is bordered with turquoise ribbon weave.
 The floral motif is remarkably free in line, effortlessly limning the gay and sprightly feeling of a spring day.